aPinat/RiotLauncher/README.md

 Launches Riot Games' games in a custom way.

-Since this is for my own personal use, and not meant to be functional out of the box for anyone, I won't give any instructions on usage.
+Personal use project, not made for public consumption.

-The repo is only here for reference.
+Repo is only here for reference.

 ### Features